-The Offices of Residential Services and Facilities Services have been charged by the Board of Trustees to address the physical features of each chapter so that those students living in fraternities and sororities will enjoy a clean, well-maintained and safe environment.
-We are charged to ensure that these facilities remain in good repair so that each year, entering second-year students and returning upperclass students will find their rooms and the house in satisfactory condition.
-While it is paramount that houses maintain their unique qualities which separate them from residence halls, ensuring houses remain safe, clean and in good repair is our prime responsibility to our residents.
+The Offices of Residential Services and Facilities Services have been charged by the Board of Trustees to address the physical features of each house so that those students living in fraternities will enjoy a clean, well-maintained and safe environment.
+We are charged to ensure that these facilities remain in good repair so that each year, entering second year students and returning upper class members will find their rooms and the house in satisfactory condition.
+While it is paramount that fraternity and sorority houses maintain their unique qualities that separate them from residence halls, ensuring that houses remain safe, clean, and in good repair is our prime responsibility to our residents.
 Therefore, we present the following painting policy that will enable Lehigh University to manage its housing system while still providing each house the ability to remain unique.

-In an effort to establish a baseline in each house, the leadership for each chapter (e.g., actives, Alumni house corporations, etc.) supplied the Office of Facilities Services with the following information:
+In an effort to establish a baseline in each house the leadership for each Greek organization (e.g. actives, Alumni/ae house corporations, etc.) supplied the Office of Facilities Services with the following information:

-- A standard color that each house bedroom was painted during the summer of 2005 was selected from a standard paint palette by chapter representatives and alumni.
-We strongly discourage actives from painting their bedrooms colors that differ from the house selection.
+- A standard color that each house bedroom was painted during the summer of 2005 was selected from a standard paint palette by house representatives and alumni/ae.

 - A room painted an alternate color can be passed down to the next resident of that space should that person request that the room remain painted the alternate color.
 Written notification of this must be supplied to the Office of Residential Services.
 It should be understood that at that point, the next resident assumes the responsibility maintaining the room at the end of that academic year or they will be held financial.
 If the person who is financially liable for repainting the room leaves school or is not available to bill, the organization will be charged to have the room repainted.

 This policy will ensure that all bedrooms will be returned to a satisfactory condition prior to fall arrival each year.

-- Hallways and Bedroom Doors - Each chapter supplied a standard color "scheme" for hallways, including wall color, trim color, and bedroom door color.
-All hallways and bedroom doors will be painted the selected color and will be maintained each subsequent summer with patching and repainting as needed.
-This will ensure that all hallways and bedroom doors will be returned to excellent condition prior to fall arrival each year.
+- Hallways and Bedroom Doors - each Greek organization supplied a standard color "scheme" for hallways, including wall color, trim color, and bedroom door color.
+All fraternity hallways and bedroom doors will be painted the selected color and will be maintained each subsequent summer with patching and repainting as needed.
+This will ensure that all fraternity hallways and bedroom doors will be returned to excellent condition prior to fall arrival each year.

-- Existing Murals - Murals located in hallways, stairwells, and common areas were evaluated by a committee with representation from Interfraternity Council (IFC), Alumni and administrators, and the committee determined whether the mural should remain as part of the decor.
+- Existing Murals - murals located in fraternity hallways, stairwells, and common areas were evaluated by a committee with representation from Interfraternity Council (IFC), Alumni/ae and administrators, and the committee determined whether the mural should remain as part of the décor.

-- Other House Common Areas (e.g., living room, dining room, kitchen, stairwells) - If it is determined during the fall facilities audit that a common room, such as a living room or a dining room, will be repainted during the summer months, a paint color scheme will be requested from the house leadership.
+- Other House Common Areas (e.g. living room, dining room, kitchen, stairwells) - if it is determined during the facilities audit that a common room, such as a living room or a dining room, would be repainted during the summer months, a paint color scheme will be requested from the house leadership.